 - CE Foundation – Liferay CE Gogo Shell – Impl (1.0.0) – Implementation of underlying Gogo shell interface.

-There are various options to connect the Gogo shell tool in Liferay 7 / DXP as below.
+There are various options to connect it in Liferay 7 / DXP as follows.
 You can choose either of them to interact with OSGI bundles.
 We will see each of them in detail.

 - Using Telnet

 2.1 Using Telnet

 I will be showing the option to connect the Gogo shell with telnet on a Windows machine.
 Telnet may not be enabled on your system by default.
 Open a command prompt and type telnet, and if you see the below error, then telnet is not activated on your system.